mboekhold/mboekhold/content/designing_concurrency_apps.md

 Soon I would one of the pains of software development, understanding the underlying decision you made in your application that you yourself probably didn't understand that well.

-The application looked like the following:
+The application looked something like the following:

 ![MyImage]({attach}images/threads.png)